joshfinnie/joshfinnie.com/content/pages/about.md

 title: About

-I am an Software Maven at [TrackMaven](http://trackmaven.com/). in Washington, DC.
+I am an Senior Software Maven at [TrackMaven](http://trackmaven.com/). in Washington, DC.
 My programming interests lie in Javascript and Python,

 ## Projects